The Matrix Reloaded: Critical response

 Negative comments included the sentiment that the plot was alienating, with some critics regarding the focus on the action as a detriment to the film's human elements.
 Some critics thought that the number of scenes with expository dialogue worked against the film, and the many unresolved subplots, as well as the cliffhanger ending, were also criticized.
 Other criticisms included the film's perceived lack of pacing.
 Entertainment Weekly named it as one of "The 25 Worst Sequels Ever Made".

 Marc Salov of The Austin Chronicle gave it a two-and-a-half out of five rating, saying, "There's only so much Rubik's Cubism a film can handle, and Reloaded is awash in sci-fi and religious overtones that continually bog down the film's forward motion."
-Mike Clark of USA Today gave the film three and a four stars and said, "Salvaged by its rally, Reloaded seems less tired than X2, its current sequel rival."
+Mike Clark of USA Today gave the film three out of four stars and said, "Salvaged by its rally, Reloaded seems less tired than X2, its current sequel rival."
 A. O. Scott of The New York Times wrote, "Relax, the staging of the action sequences is as viciously elegant as you've been primed to expect, though there is a dispiriting more-of-the-same aspect to the picture."
 In a mixed review, Joe Morgenstern of The Wall Street Journal said, "In this second installment of the trilogy, lithe bodies endowed with superior brains do all sorts of spectacular things, but the movie has the dead soul of a video game."
+Glenn Kenny of Premiere explained that "the intellectual aspirations of this series are just window dressing, which left this viewer to enjoy the freeway chase sequence (which really is cool), Hugo Weaving's smirk, and even the PlayStationish stuff".